Thursday, February 21, 2013

 The guests normally arrive in their best outfit for this special occasion.
 The women adorned themselves with their colourful bao or beads.
 Beads, like jars are highly valued amongst the Kelabit, and have great significance to the wealth status of a person in the community.
 The Kelabit value different kinds of beads and used them (the beads) for various purposes.
 For example, the well known bao alai, a shiny yellow long oval venitian glass, is used as bane or necklace, while the bao rawir, normally come in length of 15-25 mm and are composed of very fine, smooth opaque pale dusty orange glass, are commonly used for the peta or bead cap.
 The bao bata madi and bata agan are especially used for the beret or belt.
 The former are tiny glass beads with slight green and blue shade over it, whereas the later are the blue glass beads with white plain inside the beads.
 However, the alai are the top valued beads among the Kelabit.
 Most are plain yellow (unpatterned) and some others are patterned with rose buds and golden dust and are known as the alai barit.
 The old alai (alai maun) used to cost about RM200-250 a piece.
 Most of these beads are heirloom, which are passed down from the older generation to the new generation.
 Hence, they are very valuable and highly treasured by the Kelabit.

 And also, under this unique system, the couple address each other and are addressed by members of the community with their parenthood titles, which are determined by the sex of their first child.
 A father of a boy will be addressed as Tamabu, literally means “father of a boy”, while the mother will be addressed as Sinabu, meaning, “mother of a boy”.
 Meanwhile, if the first child was a girl, the father will be addressed as Temamu, which means, “father of a girl” and the mother as Sinamu, meaning, “mother of a girl”.
 They carry these titles until their first grandchild is born, where they have to take up new titles, also depending on the sex of their first grandchild.
-If the first grandchild is a boy, both the grandparents are addresses as Tepuabu, meaning, the “grandfather/grandmother of a boy”, and they are addressed as Tepuamu, which means the “grandfather/grandmother of a girl” if the
+If the first grandchild is a boy, both the grandparents are addresses as Tepuabu, meaning, the “grandfather/grandmother of a boy”, and they are addressed as Tepuamu, which means the “grandfather/grandmother of a girl” if the grandchild is a girl.

 For an example, when Supang, a baby girl was born to Pasang and Lalleng, the former was immediately addressed as Temamu Pasang and the later as Sinamu Lalleng.
 Under the system, the couple also had to change their names, by taking up new names, and discarding their old names.
 These new names are publicly announced and affirmed at the irau mekaa ngadan.
 At the irau, Temamu Pasang adopted Balang Siwa as his new name and Sinamu Lalleng, Sinah Balang Siwa.